nz-fm/nz-fm/README.md

 # Hi, I'm Nazareno! 👋

-I am a recent PhD in Mathematics specializing in **Operations Research**, with a focus on **mathematical optimization, integer programming, and heuristic methods** combined with strong foundations of **Data Science**.
+I'm a PhD in Mathematics specializing in **Operations Research**, with a focus on **mathematical optimization, integer programming, and heuristic methods** combined with strong foundations of **Data Science**.
 During my undergraduate years I picked up the interest in programming.
 Since then, I have been driven by a strong passion for developing my knowledge in the intersection of math and computer science.

-I am currently transitioning from academia to industry, where I aim to apply my experience in optimization techniques and data science to real-world decision-making problems such as logistics, scheduling, and resource allocation.
+I'm currently transitioning from academia to industry, where I aim to apply my experience in optimization techniques and data science to real-world decision-making problems such as logistics, scheduling, and resource allocation.

 If you would like to know more about my background, please check my [LinkedIn](https://www.linkedin.com/in/nazareno-faillace-mullen/) <img src="https://upload.wikimedia.org/wikipedia/commons/c/ca/LinkedIn_logo_initials.png" width="15" /> !